malain/pastaga/Readme.md

 **Prompts** uses [inquirer](https://github.com/SBoudrias/Inquirer.js).

-Prompts are made in order thanks to the generator function.
+Prompts are executed in order thanks to the generator function.

 Using a generator function allows you to change question based on the previous answer.

-> Prompt are displayed only if there is no value defined.
+> Prompts are displayed only if no value is provided when invoked.

 ### Execution context

-You can switch between context with ```pastaga context <name>```
+You can switch between contexts with ```pastaga context <name>```

 You can update a context with ```pastaga context <name> [--address <address>] [--branch <branch>] [--set key=value]*```